consulo/consulo-dev.github.io/docs/tutorials/action_system/working_with_custom_actions.md

 However, it confirms the new entry appears at **Tools \| Pop Dialog Action** and **Help \| Find Action...**.

 ## Developing the `AnAction` Methods
-At this point, the new action `PopupDialogAction` is registered with the IntelliJ Platform and functions in the sense that  `update()` and `actionPerformed()` are called in response to user interaction with the IDE Tools menu.
+At this point, the new action `PopupDialogAction` is registered with the Consulo and functions in the sense that  `update()` and `actionPerformed()` are called in response to user interaction with the IDE Tools menu.
 However, neither method implements any code to perform useful work.

 This section describes adding useful code to these methods.